Noxafil® 100 mg gastro-resistant tablets

 - large purple discolourations on the skin (thrombotic thrombocytopenic purpura)

 - breast pain

 - adrenal glands not working properly – this may cause weakness, tiredness, loss of appetite, skin discolouration

 - pituitary gland not working properly – this may cause low blood levels of some hormones that affect the function of the male or female sex organs

 - hearing problems

-Some patients have also reported feeling confused after taking Noxafil, the frequency of this is not known.
+- some patients have also reported feeling confused after taking Noxafil.

 Tell your doctor, pharmacist or nurse if you notice any of the side effects listed above.